hengtseChou/Taiwanese-ASR-with-ESPNET/README.md

 For the run script, we also specified the tokenizer as **whisper_multilingual**.

-In this task, the training of each epoch is more time-consuming, and the valid accuracy did not improve much over epochs, therefore a smaller value of maximum number of epochs, **10**, is used.
+In this task, the training of each epoch is more time-consuming, and the valid accuracy did not improve much over epochs, therefore we opt for a maximum of **10** epochs.

 ### Training